mbloch/mapshaper/README.md

 The `mapshaper` command line program supports essential map making tasks like simplifying shapes, editing attribute data, clipping, erasing, dissolving, filtering and more.

-The [web UI](http://www.mapshaper.org) supports interactive simplification and attribute data editing.
-There is also a console for running cli commands.
+The web UI supports interactive simplification, attribute data editing, and running cli commands in a built-in console.
+Visit the public website at [www.mapshaper.org](http://www.mapshaper.org) or use the web UI locally via the `mapshaper-gui` script.

-See the [project wiki](https://github.com/mbloch/mapshaper/wiki) for documentation on using mapshaper.
+See the [project wiki](https://github.com/mbloch/mapshaper/wiki) for more documentation on how to use mapshaper.

 To suggest improvements, add an [issue](https://github.com/mbloch/mapshaper/issues).